 Perhaps the customer has a background in app design.
 However, chances are that he’s a complete novice in the field and has therefore relied on outsourcing his app’s development through a platform like Yeeply.
-But this lack of technical knowledge does not mean that he shouldn’t be payed attention to: rather on the contrary, we must take his requests seriously.
+But this lack of technical knowledge does not mean that he shouldn’t be paid attention to: rather, on the contrary, we must take his requests seriously.
 The challenge comes when trying to combine a good, efficient and user-friendly design with the customer’s requests.
 Rest assured that it’s no small challenge.
 Do you accept such challenge?

 3. Design having the mobile user in mind

 One of the biggest mistakes is to design or develop an app thinking exclusively on its design, on its development or on the customer’s requests.
 Yes, we must respect these points of view, but it’s rather the end customer or mobile user – the one who will be using the app – who we should have in mind.
 Drawing from this premise, we can adapt the app’s design to the mobile user’s preferences and offer something he’ll find attractive and appealing when he enters the store.
-This will encourage him to download the app, use it and keep it in his mobile device.
+This will encourage him to download the app, use it and keep it on his mobile device.

 4. Leave details last

 Sometimes we come across a situation in which we want to improve very specific details of the logo – and even details within the internal design of the application itself.
-However, to proceed in such manner may prove counter-productive.
+However, to proceed in such a manner may prove counter-productive.
 If we start focusing on the details but then shift to the app’s central or main idea, focusing on the small details will have been of very little use.
-Yeeply recommends you to get started with the app’s general design and address the details later on, when the main idea has already been defined.
+Yeeply recommends you to get started with the app’s general design and address the details later on when the main idea has already been defined.
 For example: define first a standard logo and then retouch it in greater detail to adapt it to the different application stores.

 5. Sign complex designs away